Assisted Service Module

 or allowedHeaders

-, you should add to the default values.
+, you should include to the default values along with your custom values.

 To customize the allowedOrigins